What It's Like to Participate in Author Shout Cover Wars

-The most exciting thing on the Author shout page is absolutely FREE however.
+The most exciting thing on the Author Shout page is absolutely free, however.
 This is the opportunity to participate in "cover wars".
 These are weeklong competitions based solely on the appearance of the book's cover.

-According to the Author Shout web-page, the winning book cover will become the "Cover Wars Book of the Week."
-This means that the books cover - and link to selling page on Amazon - will be featured in a coveted square position on the left hand side of the Author Shout website.
+According to the Author Shout webpage, the winning book cover will become the "Cover Wars Book of the Week."
+This means that the book's cover—and a link to its selling page on Amazon—will be featured in a coveted square position on the left-hand side of the Author Shout website.

 This position is part of the structure of the website and remains featured even if the reader browses different sections of the site.
 An advertising position of this size on many websites could cost $100 USD.

-The book of the week will also be promoted in Author Shout "shout outs" and online newsletter.
+The book of the week will also be promoted in Author Shout's "shout outs" and its online newsletter.
 I'm not sure how this compares to their "social media blitz", but that costs $25 USD to purchase for 30 days.

 So, even without allowing for the kudos of being able to cite oneself as a "Cover Wars" winner, the prize is worth around $130 USD!

-3) An excuse to distribute publicity regarding your book on all your social media and web pages.
+- An excuse to distribute publicity regarding your book on all your social media and webpages.

 - Statistically, it represents less than 0.00002% of the work.
 Yet, it is highly visible and influential.